CatarinaBrendel/trillo/README.md

 ## Natours

 This is a small one page website for a fictional all-in-one booking application.
 The project was created as a studying enviroment from Udemy's course: Advanced CSS Course Master by Jonas Schmedtmann (https://codingheroes.io).
-In its context it uses for styling only the concepts of Flexbox.
+The goal was to apply the learned concepts of Flexbox in a development of a webpage similar to a real-world setup.

 ---